Most popular recycling questions answered

-However, there still exists wide spread confusion on how best to recycle.
-At DS Smith, we manage over 5.5 million tonnes of material every year, so as one of the leading integrated packaging and recycling companies in Europe, we’ve put our expertise to good use.
+At DS Smith, we manage around 6 million tonnes of material for recycling every year, so as one of the leading integrated packaging and recycling companies in Europe, we’ve put our expertise to good use.

-To help ensure that paper fibres that should be recycled are recycled, we’ve looked at some of your most searched for questions surrounding paper recycling and shared some top hacks and information on how you can recycle more.
+So, what can you recycle?
+To help ensure that all materials which can be recycled are recycled, we’ve looked at some of your most searched questions surrounding recycling at home.

 Can you recycle wrapping paper?

 Sometimes.
 Non-paper gift wrap, such as foil-based wrapping paper or bags, cannot be recycled.
 The best way of checking if your wrapping paper can be recycled is to scrunch it; if it springs back when you scrunch it, it’s not recyclable.